sourcegraph/sourcegraph-public-snapshot/docs/config/listeners.md

 # Listen ports

-You can configure the listeners using the settings shown below.
+You can configure the HTTP listener with:

 ```
 [serve]